BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Related Work

 Our previous work proposed BYOL-A, which extends BYOL to work with audio data augmentations designed to learn the audio representations of specific targets, namely foreground acoustic event sound and the sound texture details.
 Though it showed the state-of-the-art performance by learning representations for these targets, the comparisons were limited only among unsupervised learning methods, and we did not discuss encoder architecture improvements.

 In this paper, we redefined our hypothesis to explore pre-trained general-purpose audio representations with a broader research scope.
 To achieve this new goal, we extended BYOL-A to learn representations invariant to the perturbations of sound.
 We also extended the BYOL-A encoder architecture to provide multiple aspects of learned features.
-Ablation studies in Section \ref{sec:exp-abl-byola} and \ref{sec:exp-abl-gp} clarify the improvements from the previous one proposed in \cite{niizumi2021byol-a}.
+Ablation studies in Sections \ref{sec:exp-abl-byola}, \ref{sec:exp-abl-byola-arch}, and \ref{sec:exp-abl-gp} clarify the improvements from the previous one proposed in \cite{niizumi2021byol-a}.

-Detailed differences are listed as follows: \begin{itemize} \item We redefine our hypothesis for effective general-purpose audio representations. \item We reinterpret and redefine BYOL-A to learn representations invariant to the perturbations of sounds made by data augmentations rather than learn representations of specific target sounds. \item We refine audio data augmentations for improving performance. \item We also improve the encoder architecture to make representations that provide multiple aspects of information such as local and global features. \item We evaluate our proposals with a wide variety of popular models and tasks under a unified test setting to clarify their effectiveness. \end{itemize}
+Detailed differences are listed as follows: \begin{itemize} \item We redefine our hypothesis for effective general-purpose audio representations. \item We reinterpret BYOL-A to learn representations invariant to the perturbations of sounds made by data augmentations rather than learn representations of specific sounds. \item We refine data augmentations for improving performance. \item We improve the encoder architecture to combine multiple aspects of information. \item We evaluate our proposals with a wide variety of popular models and tasks under a unified benchmark. \item We conduct intensive ablation studies to analyze contributions of the BYOL-A framework, augmentations, and encoder network architecture. \end{itemize}